-Topological time-series analysis differs from traditional statistical time-series analysis.
-The assumption of topological time-series analysis is that the time-series data are the observations from a dynamical system, and that involves analyzing the time-series data by examining the topological information of the dynamical system \cite{takens2006detecting, perea2019topological}.
-This assumption differs from the one in statistics.
-In statistics, time series data $\left\{ z_t \right\}_{t \in \mathbb{Z}_{\ge 0}}$ is a realized value of a certain random variable $\left\{ X_t \right\}_{t \in \mathbb{Z}_{\ge 0}}$ for each time step \cite{brockwell2002introduction}.
-Exact Multi-parameter Persistent Homology (EMPH) is one of the methods in topological time-series analysis \cite{kim2022exact}.
-Given time-series data, EMPH considers Fourier decomposition and regard each Fourier mode as an uncoupled harmonic oscillator, proposing the analysis based on the Liouville torus.
-The advantage of the proposed method is its ability to provide the exact formula of persistent homology.
-Traditional topological time-series analyses, such as the one using the sliding window embedding, are computationally expensive and the resulting topological measures are difficult to interpret.
+\textbf{Exact Multi-parameter Persistent Homology:} Topological time-series analysis differs from traditional statistical time-series analysis.
+The assumption of topological time-series analysis is that the time-series data are the observations from a dynamical system, and that it involves analyzing the time-series data by examining the topological information of the dynamical system \cite{takens2006detecting, perea2019topological}.
+In statistics, time series data $\left\{ z_t \right\}_{t \in \mathbb{Z}_{\ge 0}}$ is a realized value of a certain random variable $\left\{ X_t \right\}_{t \in \mathbb{Z}_{\ge 0}}$ \cite{brockwell2002introduction}.
+Exact Multi-parameter Persistent Homology (EMPH) is one of the topological time-series analysis proposed in \cite{kim2022exact}.
+Given time-series data, EMPH considers Fourier decomposition and regards each Fourier mode as an uncoupled harmonic oscillator, proposing the analysis based on the Liouville torus.
+One of the advantages of the proposed method is its ability to provide the exact formula of persistent homology.
+Traditional topological time-series analysis, such as the one using the sliding window embedding is computationally expensive and the resulting topological measures are difficult to interpret.
 However, EMPH equipped with the derived exact formula, calculates persistent homology promptly.
-Furthermore, by constructing multi-parameter persistent homology for the Liouville torus, we can explore various topological inferences through the selection of one-parameter filtration within a multi-parameter space.
-In EMPH, the choice of a ray or curve in the multi-parameter space can lead to various topological inferences.
+Furthermore, by constructing multi-parameter persistent homology for the Liouville torus, we can explore various topological inferences through the selection of one-parameter filtration within the multi-parameter space.